Using the Goal Trackers in RunningMate

 Step 4 of 4: Overview of Campaign Goals

 Goal tracker reflects the goals that have been set and the progress that's been made towards those goals.
-As the campaign makes contact with the constituents and gains their support, the RunningMate user can import that Support Score and have it reflected in Goal Tracker.
-The support will be reflected on this map, which shows the Overall Campaign Progress.
+As the campaign makes contact with the constituents, gains their support, and updates their support scores, that progress is reflected in Goal Tracker.
+The support will be reflected on the Overall Campaign Progress panel as well as on the Goal Tracker map itself.

-When users first set the goals, the map will be white like in the above screenshot, unless they've already imported Support Scores via the Data Management screen.
-Support Scores of a 1 or a 2 will move the needle on the support progress shown in the Overall Campaign Progress screen.
+When users first set the goals, the map will be white like in the above screenshot, unless they've already added Support Scores either via imports in the Data Management tool, or by searching for individuals and adding those scores as the person is canvassed.
+Support Scores of a 1 or a 2 (indicating support) will move the needle on the support progress shown in the Overall Campaign Progress screen.

 Selecting precincts: